 Ormat is a publicly traded Company.
 The Company's common stock is dually listed on the New York Stock Exchange (NYSE) under the ticker "ORA" since 2004 and the Tel Aviv Stock Exchange (TASE) since 20156.

-The Company's Board of Directors is fully independent (according to the NYSE definitions) and is made up of nine members.
+is fully independent (according to the NYSE definitions) and is made up of nine members.